fold-lang/fold/README.md

 # Start the docker container (the image will be fetched from the registry)
 make docker-run

-# Now inside the container run "make".
+# Now inside the container we can built the project.
 make build

 # Fold compiler will be locally called as "Main.native".